 In short, Options contracts allow traders to trade but not the obligation.
-In essence, investors have the right to buy or sell Options shares at certain prices at any period if the contract is in effect.
+In essence, investors can buy or sell Options shares at certain prices at any period if the contract is in effect.
 On the contrary, Futures trading requires a seller to sell shares and buyers to buy them on a specific date unless the holder closes his position before it expires.
-Therefore the transaction is solid and must go through since with Futures you are often dealing with physical commodities (corn, gold, oil).
+Therefore the transaction is solid and must go through since with Futures you often deal with physical commodities (corn, gold, oil).
 There is no backing out when it comes to Futures, the transaction must go through at the expiration date.
 This is partly why oil prices went negative during the COVID-19 pandemic.

-While both Futures and Options are financial products to make money, their markets are widely different and pose considerable risks.
+While both futures and options are financial products that make money, their markets are widely different and pose considerable risks.
 This article considers the differences between these two financial products to help you make a better-informed trading decision as an individual investor.

 Futures: Defined and Demystified

-Futures contracts are standardized agreements to buy or sell an asset at a predetermined price at a specified time in the future.
+Futures contracts are standardized agreements to buy or sell an asset at a predetermined price at a specified time.
 These contracts are legally binding and typically involve commodities, such as agricultural products, energy resources, and metals.
 However, Futures are also prevalent, including those based on market indices.

 Futures contracts are time-oriented.
 They expire, forcing you to make certain decisions, such as selling the contract to take your profits or losses, staying out of the market, or taking the delivery of the equity, product, or commodity the contract represents.